 This page explains how to use a Normal Distribution, a Weibull Distribution, a log-Normal distribution, or a simple flat distribution in Monte Carlo Simulation.
+With the RAND function in excel or the RND function in VBA, you can apply alternative distributions to the Monte Carlo simulation.
 Alternative distributions allow you to assess risk in different ways and do things like including skewed distributions and fat-tailed distributions.
+My general point about Monte Carlo simulation and indeed many other subjects is that you should not be afraid and you should mess around with excel sheets.
 The reason for use of the normal distribution is that the volatility comes from standard deviation and can be used to create probability distributions.
 When other distributions are used, the volatility does not have the same meaning.

 Three alternative distributions illustrated below include a (1) a simple distribution with constant probabilities across the range; (2) the normal distribution; (3) a log-normal distribution and, (4) alternative distributions that can be created from the Weiblull distribution.